Requirements of the HSOC Major (14 cu)

 - Core Courses: there are no substitutes for courses fulfilling quantitative and core discipline requirements.

 - HSOC Electives are fulfilled with courses on this list of HSOC electives (substitutes cannot be petitioned)

-- Concentration courses: There is a list of pre-approved (but not required) courses for each concentration, but courses may also be petitioned.
+- Concentration courses: There is a list of pre-approved courses for each concentration, but these courses are not required, and students may petition other courses for the concentration.

 - Petitioning courses: Petitions are only accepted for concentration courses, and seniors may not petition courses after the add date of their last semester.